amorphic/amorphic.github.io/james_stewart_cv.md

 ###Optiver Asia Pacific - _Sydney, Australia_
 __Tools Developer__ <br> _09/2013 - present_

-:   Part of a devops team practicing Kanban and delivering tooling to various departments across the business.
+:   Part of a Devops team practicing Kanban and delivering tooling to various departments across the business.

     * Development of numerous microservices built on Flask and Django.
     * Design of RESTful APIs with backends built on Postgresql, Redis and MongoDB.